kchung/semantic-release-boilerplate/README.md

 # Semantic Release Template

-This is a basic template for a semantic release project.
+This is a simple template for a semantic release project.

 ## Features